West Virginia Music Hall of Fame home

 Hazel Dickens (right) performs at the 1978 Smithsonian Folklife Festival's Coal Miners & Oil Workers program.
 Photo by Eric Herter, Ralph Rinzler Folklife Archives

-Folklife magazine, a publication of the Smithsonian Institution, recently featured a story about Inaugural Inductee Hazel Dickens and her tireless work ethic.
+Folklife magazine, a publication of the Smithsonian Institution, featured a story about Inaugural Inductee Hazel Dickens and her tireless work ethic.
 The article was written by West Virginia state folklorist Emily Hilliard and was informed by archival interviews, writings, correspondence and performances by Dickens.
 Click here to read the article.